 - developed & maintained our closet at NOCAC

 - contributed to Covenant House NOLA’s closet “(Did you know that about 300 homeless teens live at Covenant House?
 Though Covenant House provides job training and search services to help them get on their own, most have lost their jobs recently due to COVID-19.
 This makes them vulnerable to being trafficked or abused again.)”

-- Presented 15 Valentine’s self-care gift bags and toiletry items to teen girls living at Raintree House
+- Presented 30 Valentine’s gifts to teen girls living at Raintree House

-- Provided tuition for trauma-specific training in the latest research & methodology for 6 health providers (their impact will reach thousands)
+- Provided tuition for trauma-specific training in the latest research & methodology for ELEVEN youth health providers (their impact will reach thousands)

 - Given over 200 new earbuds, activity books, and art supplies to Covenant House NOLA

 - Delivered donation of 75 packs of ramen noodles to Covenant House NOLA